Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Geometry of involutions in

-Notice that every $1$-dimensional subspace $\lia$ in $\lie$ is a Lie subalgebra of $\lie$ and coincides with the Lie algebra $\Lie(A)$ of some $1$-dimensional algebraic subgroup $A<G$.
-Assuming that $|\GF|=q$, the latter belongs to one of the three conjugacy classes: \bi \item split tori: cyclic subgroups of order $q-1$, \item non-split tori: cyclic subgroups of order $q+1$, \item maximal unipotent subgroups of order $q$, \ei see the beautiful paper by Boris Weisfeiler \cite{weisfeiler79.522}.
+Every $1$-dimensional subspace $\lia$ in $\lie$ is a Lie subalgebra of $\lie$ and coincides with the Lie algebra $\Lie(A)$ of some $1$-dimensional algebraic subgroup $A<X$.
+Assuming that $|\bF|=q$, the latter belongs to one of the three conjugacy classes: \bi \item non-split tori: cyclic subgroups of order $q+1$, \item maximal unipotent subgroups of order $q$, \item split tori: cyclic subgroups of order $q-1$, \ei see the paper by Boris Weisfeiler \cite{weisfeiler79.522}.

-Therefore the set $\Ww$ of $1$-dimensional algebraic subgroups $A$ in $G$ is in one-to-one correspondence with the set of points of the projective plane $\Pp$. \emph{We shall call $\Ww$ the Weisfeiler plane}.
+Therefore the set $W$ of $1$-dimensional algebraic subgroups $A$ in $X$ is in one-to-one correspondence with the set of $1$-dimensional Lie subalgebras of $\lie$ and can be treated as a projective plane; we shall call \emph{the Weisfeiler plane} and denote it by $W$.

-It will be convenient to identify $\Ww$ with the dual plane $\Pp^*$ of $\Pp$ and treat elements of $\Ww$ as \emph{lines} of $\Pp$.
-For that we need to describe the incidence relation, that is, the sets of points belonging to a line.
-There will be two kinds of points: \bi \item \emph{involutive} (or \emph{toric}, or \emph{semisimple}, or \emph{regular}), and \item \emph{unipotent} (or \emph{parabolic}, or \emph{tangent}). \ei The set of all involutive points in $\Pp$ is simply the set of all involutions in $G$.
-If $A$ is $1$-dimensional subgroup in $G$, the line $\ell(A)$ associated with it contains all involutions inverting $A$; if $w$ is one of these involutions, then $\ell(A)$ coincides with the coset $Aw$.
+It will be convenient to identify $W$ with the dual plane $P^*$ of $P$ and treat points of $W$ as \emph{lines} of $P$.
+For that we need to describe the incidence relation between points and lines.

-The key to our analysis is the following simple observation which is the basis of projective metric geometry in the sense of Bachmann \cite{bachmann1959aufbau}.